Jaredslocker21/love_massages_pp3/README.md

     to discuss your {type of massage} session.

 ##   Testing
-    7/5 Tested that my google doc is being read and printed  in the console and it is.
+ * 7/5 Tested google doc is being read and data is printed in the console and it is.
+  Inputs are returning data and printing a response.